Follow these steps if you are applying for an electricity or gas licence.

 - Make sure you are ready to submit your application.
-You must be able to provide all information and documents necessary to demonstrate you are technically capable and financially viable, but do not delay in making an application once you are ready.
+You must be able to provide all information and documents specified in our application forms to demonstrate you are technically capable, financially viable and fit and proper to hold a licence.

 Preparing your application

-Your application must contain all the information outlined in the guidance notes (below) for your specific licence type.
+Your application must contain all the information outlined in the relevant application form.

 It is your responsibility to provide the commission with accurate, relevant and complete documentation.
-As is set out in the guidance notes, we may need you to provide additional information about your application.
+As outlined in our guideline, we may need you to provide additional information or documentation regarding your application.
 We may also ask you to make changes to the form and content of the application.

 Lodging your application

-We aim to contact 100 per cent of applicants for an electricity or gas licence within five business days of receiving the application.
+We aim to contact all applicants for an electricity or gas licence within five business days of receiving the application.

-The application form including attachments should be emailed (preferred) or delivered in writing to the following address:
+The application form including attachments should be emailed (preferred) or delivered in hard copy to the following address:

 Essential Services Commission